paulSerre/fullstack-assignment/README.md

 - The _services/services_ directory holds the code for the API.
 The following make commands are available:
      - `service-build` Builds the corresponding Docker images.
-     - `backend-run` Executes just once the service.. _Requires having the platform up (you can use make backend-up)_
+     - `service-run` Executes just once the service.. _Requires having the platform up (you can use make service-up)_
-     - `backend-dev` Executes the service each time the code changes. _Requires having the platform up (you can use make backend-up)_
+     - `service-dev` Executes the service each time the code changes. _Requires having the platform up (you can use make service-up)_

 - The _services/front-end_ directory holds the code for the Front-end.
 The following make commands are available:
      - `frontend-build` Builds the corresponding app dist files.